BorDevTech/skills-github-pages/_posts/2023-06-30-My-Second-Post.md

 date: 2023-06-30 04:05:00 -0400
 ---

-This post was created using a mobile device on the GitHub mobile app. 🫨 wow!
+This post was created using a mobile device on the GitHub mobile app. 😆 wow!
-{{page.date}}